hwikookchoe/hwikookchoe/README.md

 - Professional, Credit Data Science Team, Samsung Card (2024 - Present)

 # Education
-- Ph.D.
-Candidate in Economics, University of Chicago (2017 - 2024)
+- Ph.D. in Econometrics, University of Chicago (2017 - 2024)
 - B.A. in Economics and B.S. in Mathematics (Double major), Korea University (2010 - 2016)

 # Field of Interest